gabipana7/fastAPI/README.md

 ### Currently it supports creation of Users and Posts and logins by Users
 ### It also keeps track of logged-in users using JWT Tokens through OAuth2

+### Database migration is handled by Alembic
+In order to create incremental changes to the Database and track changes